bbauska/W3Cx-5of5/README.md

   alt="Snapshot of a web page in IE 3." />
 </p>

-**Internet Explorer 3 in 1996 - look at the official Yahoo page :-) CSS did not exist at this time!**
+<b>Internet Explorer 3 in 1996 - look at the official Yahoo page :-) CSS
+did not exist at this time!</b>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 89. ecma logo (68) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="left" width="50%">